ddella/WebSocket/README.md

 3. Run the client from the command line.

-If you do have Node JS installed locally, just start the client from the command line.
+If you have Node JS installed locally, you can start the client from the host command line.
+The IP address of the WebSocket server is `localhost` and the TCP ports are the external one, not the one configured on the server.

 ![Client outside Docker container](images/client_outside.jpg "Client outside Docker container")